mghpcsim/rtd-nese/docs/source/services.rst

 NESE Services
 ==================

 NESE currently provides two services, NESE Disk and NESE Tape.
-NESE Disk provides block storage that can be mounted on a physical or virtual machine across institutional boundaries and then exported via standard NAS prototocls, such as NFS or SMB.
+NESE Disk provides block storage that can be mounted on a physical or virtual machine across institutional boundaries and then exported via standard Network Attached Storage (NAS) prototocls, such as NFS or SMB.
+Alternatively, NESE Disk resources can be made accessible via a Globus endpoint provided by Harvard.
 NESE Tape provides archival storage services at a much lower cost per TB than disk-based services.

 If you are affiliated with one of the institutions below, follow the appropriate link to contact your local research computing support group to get started with NESE.